 Running an iOS app built with Rails 8 + Hotwire Native, I hit a series of issues in a single day.
 What started as a small UI distortion spiraled into a full permission system redesign.
-Here’s the record.
+Here is the complete record.

 Symptom

-Tournament discovery cards looked fine in a desktop browser, but badges and icons were squished inside the iOS app’s WKWebView (375px viewport).
+Tournament discovery cards looked perfectly fine in a desktop browser.
+Inside the iOS app’s WKWebView (375px viewport), badges and icons were squished and overlapping.

 Root Cause